abarciauskas-bgse/icechunk/docs/docs/icechunk-python/virtual.md

 First, we need to find all of the files we are interested in, we will do this with fsspec using a `glob` expression to find every netcdf file in the August 2024 folder in the bucket:

-!!! note
-This requires your environment has some S3 credential set.

 ```python
 import fsspec

 fs = fsspec.filesystem('s3')
 oisst_files = fs.glob('s3://noaa-cdr-sea-surface-temp-optimum-interpolation-pds/data/v2.1/avhrr/202408/oisst-avhrr-v02r01.*.nc')
 oisst_files = sorted(['s3://'+f for f in oisst_files])
 #['s3://noaa-cdr-sea-surface-temp-optimum-interpolation-pds/data/v2.1/avhrr/201001/oisst-avhrr-v02r01.20100101.nc',
 # 's3://noaa-cdr-sea-surface-temp-optimum-interpolation-pds/data/v2.1/avhrr/201001/oisst-avhrr-v02r01.20100102.nc',